 "The master asks the senior warden, what o'clock is it?
 The answer varies according to the different degrees.
-In this it is as follows: 'It is the first hour of the day, the time when the veil of the temple was rent asunder, when darkness and consternation was spread over the earth, when the light was darkened, when the implements of Masonry were broken, when the flaming star disappeared, when the cubic stone was broken, when the word was lost.
+JLn this it is as follows: 'It is the first hour of the day, the time when the veil of the temple was rent asunder, when darkness and consternation was spread over the earth, when the light was darkened, when the implements of Masonry were broken' when the flaming star disappeared, when the cubic stone was broken, when the word was lost.

-"The adept, who has attended to the progressive discoveries he has made in the different degrees, needs no further lessons to understand the meaning of this answer.
-He thereby learns that the day on which the word Jehovah was lost, is precisely that on which the son of God, dving on a cross for the salvation of mankind, consummated the grand mystery of our religion, destroying the reign of every other, whether Judaic, natural, or sophistical.
+"The adept, who has attended to the progressive discoveries he has made in the different degrees, needs no fur ther lessons to understand the meaning of this answer.
+He thereby learns that the day on which the word JEHOVAH was lost, is precisely that on which the son of God, dying on a cross for the salvation of mankind, consummated the grand mystery of our religion, destroying the reign of every other, whether Judaic, natural, or sophistical.
 The more a Mason is attached to the word, that is, to his pretended natural religion, the more inveterate will his hatred be against the author of revealed religion.

-"Neither is this word, which he has already found, any longer the object of his researches; his hatred has further views.
-He must seek for a new word, which shall perpetuate in his own mind and that of his brethren their blasphemous hatred for the God of Christianity; and for this they adopt the inscription of the cross.†
+"Neither is this word, which he has already found, any longer the object of his researches; his hatred-has further views.
+He must seek for a new word, which shall per petuate in his own mind and that of his brethren their blasphemous hatred for the God of Christianity; and for this they adopt the inscription of the cross.t t See Robison's Proofe of a Conspiracy, pp. 121.128.

-"Every Christian knows the signification of I. N. R. I.,
+" Every Christian knows the signification of I. N. R. I.,

-^{} See the degree Ross Crucis.
+^{} See the degree Rose Crucia.